-There might be external factors at play, such as the COVID-19 pandemic, too.
+There might be external factors at play, too.

-As a travel blogger, I saw my engagement plunge when the pandemic spread across the US this past Spring.
-Now that travel is slowly starting to open up, my engagement is also going back up.
+As a travel blogger, I saw my engagement plunge the previous 2 years.
+Now that travel is nearly back to normal, my engagement is also going back up.

 A healthy number of monthly viewers = well-rounded Audience Insights